ludovicchabant/PieCrust2/docs/docs/01_tutorial/02_making-things-pretty.md

     </section>
     {% endraw %}

-We're still showing links to the previous/next pagination at the bootom, but now instead of showing a classic river of posts, we're showing a concise and simple list.
+We're still showing links to the previous/next pagination at the bottom, but now instead of showing a classic river of posts, we're showing a concise and simple list.